 What are the sources of revenue for the federal government?

 The payroll taxes on wages and earnings that fund Social Security and the hospital insurance portion of Medicare make up the largest portion of social insurance receipts.
-Other sources include payroll taxes for the railroad retirement system and the unemployment insurance program and federal workers’ pension contributions.
-All told, social insurance levies represented 34.1 percent of federal revenue in 2016.
+Other sources include payroll taxes for the railroad retirement system and the unemployment insurance program, and federal workers’ pension contributions.
+In total, social insurance levies were 36 percent of federal revenue in 2019.

-The creation of the Medicare program in 1965, combined with periodic increases in Social Security payroll taxes, caused social insurance receipts to grow from 1.6 percent of GDP in 1950 to 6.2 percent in 2009.
+The creation of the Medicare program in 1965, combined with periodic increases in Social Security payroll taxes, caused social insurance receipts to grow from 1.6 percent of GDP in 1950 to 6.2 percent in 2009 (figure 3).
 A temporary reduction in employees’ share of Social Security taxes—part of the stimulus program following the financial meltdown—reduced social insurance receipts to 5.3 percent of GDP in 2011 and 2012.
-They remained below 6.0 percent of GDP in 2013 and 2014.
+Social Insurance tax receipts have since climbed back to 5.9 percent of GDP in 2019.

-Taxes on purchases of a mélange of goods and services, including gasoline, cigarettes, alcoholic beverages, and airline travel, generated 2.9 percent of federal revenue in 2016.
-But these taxes, too, are on the wane: excise tax revenues have fallen steadily from an average of 1.7 percent of GDP in the late 1960s to an average of 0.5 percent over 2012–16.
+Taxes on purchases of goods and services, including gasoline, cigarettes, alcoholic beverages, and airline travel, generated 2.9 percent of federal revenue in 2019.
+But these taxes, too, are on the wane: excise tax revenues have fallen steadily from an average of 1.7 percent of GDP in the late 1960s to an average of 0.5 percent over 2015 to 2019 (figure 3).

 The federal government also collects revenue from estate and gift taxes, customs duties, earnings from the Federal Reserve System, and various fees and charges.
-Total, these sources generated 6.5 percent of federal revenue in FY 2015.
-They have averaged between 0.6 and 1.1 percent of GDP since 1965.
+In total, these sources generated 5.0 percent of federal revenue in 2019.
+They have ranged between 0.6 and 1.0 percent of GDP since 1965 (figure 3).
 In recent years, the figure has been on the high end of that range because of unusually high profits of the Federal Reserve Board related to its efforts to stimulate the economy since 2008.

-The individual income tax has provided nearly half of total federal revenue since 1950, while other revenue sources have waxed and waned.
-Excise taxes brought in 19.0 per-cent of total revenue in 1950, but only about 3.0 percent in recent years.
-The share of revenue coming from the corporate income tax dropped from about a third of the to-tal in the early 1950s to just over a tenth in 2016.
-In contrast, payroll taxes provided a third of revenue in 2016, more than three times the share in the early 1950s.
+The individual income tax has provided nearly half of total federal revenue since 1950, while other revenue sources have waxed and waned (figure 4).
+Excise taxes brought in 19 percent of total revenue in 1950, but only about 3 percent in recent years.
+The share of revenue coming from the corporate income tax dropped from about one-third of the total in the early 1950s to 7 percent in 2019.
+In contrast, payroll taxes provided more than one-third of revenue in 2019, more than three times the share in the early 1950s.